indiana-university/rivet-stickers/README.md

 ### Development

+This approach is recommended for development, prototyping, or restrictive production environments.

 Link to:

 - The Rivet Sticker Element styles (`./dist/rivet-sticker-element.css`)
 - The bundle containing all the stickers (`./dist/rivet-stickers.js`)

-These files can be referenced from a service like [UNPKG](https://unpkg.com/browse/rivet-stickers/).
-This approach is recommended for development, prototyping, or restrictive production environments.
+These files can be linked from a service like [UNPKG](https://unpkg.com/browse/rivet-stickers/).

 ```html
 <!doctype html>